-Since initial accreditation of Master of Music in Composition study program in 2021, significant strides have been made in promoting a quality assurance (QA) culture among employees.
+Since the last accreditation in 2021, significant strides have been made in promoting a quality assurance (QA) culture among employees.
 Learning outcomes at the study program level are aligned with the AEC guidelines relevant to higher education programs in music and are then applied to the level of each subject.
 The elements and criteria for evaluation have been more clearly defined, and continuous monitoring of student work has become an integral part of all courses.
 Great strides have been made in connecting with relevant cultural institutions in Kosovo, where students gain valuable experience in the profession through joint projects.
 The pedagogical practice of Music education students in music and general education schools has been more clearly defined.